-The Board of Directors has established six committees: an Audit and Finance Committee, a Compensation Committee, a Corporate Governance and Nominating Committee, a Special Committee, a Strategic Review Committee and a Technical Advisory Committee.
+The Board of Directors has established four committees: an Audit and Finance Committee, a Compensation Committee and a Corporate Governance and Nominating Committee.
 A brief description of each committee is set out below.

 Audit and Finance Committee.
 The Audit and Finance Committee assists the Board of Directors in fulfilling its responsibilities for oversight of financial and accounting matters.
-The committee recommends the auditors to be nominated and reviews the compensation of the auditors.
-The committee is directly responsible for overseeing the work of the auditors, must pre-approve non-audit services, be satisfied that adequate procedures are in place for the review of our public disclosure of financial information extracted or derived from Khan's financial statements and must establish procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters.
-The current members of the Audit and Finance Committee are Grant A. Edey (Chair), James B. C. Doak, Peter J. M.

-Hooper, and David L. McAusland.
-Reference should be made to "Audit Committee and Auditors" in the Corporation's Annual Information Form for the year ended September 30, 2009 dated December 17, 2009 for additional information concerning the Audit and Finance Committee.
+The Committee recommends the auditors to be nominated and reviews the compensation of the auditors.
+The Committee is directly responsible for overseeing the work of the auditors, must pre-approve non-audit services, be satisfied that adequate procedures are in place for the review of our public disclosure of financial information extracted or derived from Khan's financial statements and must establish procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters.
+The current members of the Committee are Raffi Babikian (Chair), James B. C. Doak and Marc C. Henderson.
+Reference should be made to "Audit Committee and Auditors" in the Corporation's Annual Information Form for the year ended September 30, 2012 dated December 17, 2012 for additional information concerning the Audit and Finance Committee.

 Compensation Committee.
 The Compensation Committee assists the Board of Directors in fulfilling its responsibilities for compensation philosophy and guidelines, and fixing compensation levels for Khan's executive officers.
-In addition, the committee is charged with reviewing the employee stock option plan and proposing changes thereto, approving any awards of options under the employee stock option plan and recommending any other employee benefit plans, incentive awards and perquisites with respect to Khan's executive officers.
-The committee is also responsible for reviewing, approving and reporting to the Board annually (or more frequently as required) on Khan's succession plans for its executive officers.
-The current members of the Compensation Committee are Jean-Pierre Chauvin (Chair), James B. C. Doak, Hon.
-Robert P. Kaplan, and David L. McAusland.
+In addition, the Committee is charged with reviewing the employee stock option plan and proposing changes thereto, approving any awards of options under the employee stock option plan and recommending any other employee benefit plans, incentive awards and perquisites with respect to Khan's executive officers.
+The Committee is also responsible for reviewing, approving and reporting to the Board annually (or more frequently as required) on Khan's succession plans for its executive officers.
+The current members of the Committee are Marc.
+H. Henderson and David L. McAusland (Chair).